lorjul/sgbench/README.md

 - [tifffile](https://github.com/cgohlke/tifffile) - To open TIFF files
 - [imagecodecs](https://github.com/cgohlke/imagecodecs) - To support compression of TIFF files

-If you choose to install SGBench without `[all]`, only NumPy is required.
+If you choose to install SGBench without `[io]`, only NumPy is required.

 ## Usage